igrigorik/http-client-hints/draft.md

 Above examples indicates that the cache key should be based on the DPR header, and the resource should be cached and made available for any client whose device pixel ratio is 1.5, or higher.

 ~~~
-  Key: Resource-Width;r=[320:640]
+  Key: Width;r=[320:640]
 ~~~

-Above example indicates that the cache key should be based on the Resource-Width header, and the resource should be cached and made available for any request whose display width falls between 320 and 640px.
+Above example indicates that the cache key should be based on the Width header, and the resource should be cached and made available for any request whose display width falls between 320 and 640px.

 ~~~
   Key: MD;r=[0.384:]